NL33/electron-git/z-plans/z-later-next.md

 **Later To-Dos**

+# to consider: what would it look like if focus was sharing
+--still linked work from desktop to site.

 # projects for discourse / tagging.

 Right now (Aug 4, 2021), when you send a doc to discourse, it reads the "user" + projectName, and creates a tag from that.